2025 Storm Events in Tacoma

 Roofing Materials for Tacoma

 Selecting the right roofing material for Tacoma requires careful consideration of how each option performs against persistent moisture, biological growth, and occasional windstorms.
-Based on local contractor experience and climate research, here is how the most common materials compare for Tacoma homes.
+Based on local contractor experience and Pacific Northwest climate research, here is how the most common materials compare for Tacoma homes.

 Cedar shake provides the classic Pacific Northwest aesthetic that many Tacoma homeowners love, complementing the region's Craftsman and Victorian architecture.
 However, cedar requires more maintenance in this climate.
 Treated shakes that resist moisture and biological growth are essential, and homeowners should budget for regular cleaning and treatment every few years.
 Properly maintained cedar can last 25-35 years, but neglected installations deteriorate rapidly in Tacoma's wet environment.